hal9000universe/deep-q-learning/README.md

 # deep-reinforcement-learning

-This repository implements simple reinforcement learning algorithms in various open ai gym environments.
+The goal of this repository is to experiment with various reinforcement learning algorithms and apply them to different environments.